CompuCell3D/CompuCell3D/CompuCellJupyterInterfaceDevelopment/README.md

 **MIT License**

-Copyright (c) 2025 Steve Han, Jinyao Huang, Dr. T.J.
-Sego
+Copyright (c) 2025 Dr. T.J.
+Sego, Steve Han, Jinyao Huang

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal